zopefoundation/zodbupdate/README.rst

 Please note that for the moment only attributes on Persistent classes are supported.

+Please also note that these conversion rules are _only_ selected for the class that is refrenced in the pickle, rules for superclasses are _not_ applied.
+This means that you have to push down annotation rules to all the subclasses of a superclass that has a field that needs this annotation.

 Converting to Python 3 from within Python 3
 -------------------------------------------